NLIreland/puppet-fcrepo/README.md

 ####Private Classes

-* fcrepo::install: Handles the packages.
+* fcrepo::install: Creates the user and group, ensures that the correct directories exist, and installs the base software and the Fedora WAR.
-* fcrepo::config: Handles the configuration files.
+* fcrepo::config: Manages the configuration files.
-* fcrepo::service: Handles the service.
+* fcrepo::service: Manages the Tomcat service.

 ###Parameters